minj-shalom/worship-placing-frontend/README.md

 # WORSHIP PLACING 🙏

 It is a worship space reservation platform created by the youth of a Korean church that is serious about worship.
-This service was created using React and AWS Amplify.
+This service was created using React.
 Developed with ❤️ by [youthforever](https://www.instagram.com/yeonsu_youth/) and [minj_shalom](https://github.com/minj-shalom).
 If you love our project please star ⭐️ our repo!

 [View Demo](http://worship-placing.org/) | [Download](https://github.com/minj-shalom/worship-placing-frontend/archive/refs/heads/master.zip) | [More Repositories](https://github.com/minj-shalom?tab=repositories)